Pyka Started with un-manned electric drones that can perform crop-dusting duties, and now they are moving up to small passenger and cargo aircraft.

 In October of 2021, the Pelican was granted a special airworthiness certificate by the US Federal Aviation Administration.
-This will allow it to be demonstrated at American farms, so contractors can be trained in its use.
+This will allow it to be demonstrated at American farms, so contractors can be trained in its use before they get certification.
 The Pelican can spray up to 135 acres (54.6 hectares) of land per hour, and that figure is based on a spray-rate of two US gallons (7.6 L) per acre.
 This includes filling time, turn-arounds and battery swaps.

 The Pelicans’ three 20-kilowatt motors can keep it on task for about 30 minutes, with a total flight time of about 45 minutes, taking off and landing in a distance of roughly 500-feet, on a dirt road or cleared section of a field.
 It takes about one minute to swap out batteries.

 The Distinct feature of the P3 is that it has two motor pods, with each having two motors and two propellers, for a total of four motors and propellers.
 Two of the motors are pushing behind the wing, two are pulling in front, and this presented the P3’s designers with some interesting options.